momma, come back to me

 my palms have indents in the shape of pine needles, where i knelt on the ground looking for you.

-they smell like the dampness of earth on a foggy day.
+they smell like earth on a moor day.

 come back to me, momma.